TedHusted/awake/awake.md/awake.md

 “Hey, I came here to test a game with you.
 Are you ready to slay some monsters with me?”

-Tessa shrugged her shoulders, and says “OK, I’d love that, actually.”
+Tessa shrugged her shoulders, and says, “OK, I’d love that, actually.”

 The Ally character nods.
 “Follow my lead.
 We can work together on this mythic quest.”

 Tessa grins, gripping the hilt of her sword.
 “Let’s do this.”

 And with that, Tessa and Ally set off down the path.
-Side by side, a warrior and a syntheticI, ready to take on whatever Echo Realm throws their way.
+Side by side, a human and a synthetic, both warriors, ready to take on whatever Echo Realm throws their way.

 ###